r-lib/roxygen2/README.md

     library(roxygen2)
     roxygenize('<package>')

-By default, `roxygen2` will create files in the package `man` directory, although if you're worried you can override the defaults to copy the complete package to a new directory and create the files there.

 # Roclets

 `roxygen2` comes with three roclets, three tools for parsing your source code and producing files useful for documenting your package: